 AWS DevOps is a suite of DevOps tools offered by Amazon Web Services.

-AWS DevOps provides tools, features, and services designed to simplify DevOps processes, such as monitoring product performance, automating software releases, deploying code, and managing infrastructure.
+AWS DevOps provides tools, features, and services designed to simplify DevOps processes, such as monitoring product performance, automating software releases, deploying code, managing and monitoring infrastructure.

 Like Azure Boards, the ability to integrate with a large ecosystem of other tools and applications is one key benefit of AWS DevOps.
 On the AWS Marketplace, project managers can find thousands of tools offered by Amazon Web Services that allow them to build an integrated and comprehensive solution to DevOps project management.